 It is impossible to explain in one step-by-step guide to set up all sorts of custom events in GA4.
 But in all cases, you need to create an event name and a trigger in Google Tag Manager.
 Optionally, you can also configure parameters.

 Again, let me give you a simple example which can hopefully serve as inspiration for you.
 Let's assume you want to track the click on a specific link on a web page.
+It could also be a link a with mailto email address.

 Step 1: Create a new Tag in Google Tag Manager.